mgrand/smileyVars/README.md

 * Create a template.
 * Apply values to the template.

-This is exemplified by the following code sample:
+Here is a code sample:
 ```java
 import com.markgrand.smileyvars.DatabaseType;import com.markgrand.smileyvars.SmileyVarsTemplate;
 //...